ShreeshaN/SparkBigDataTutorials/README.md

 # Spark in Scala

-##### This repo contains basic examples of how to work with spark RDD and Spark dataframes in Scala
+#### This repo contains basic examples of how to work with Spark RDD and Spark DataFrames in Scala

  - How to create RDD using arrays and some basic api usages